Sarthak-1408/Car-Sell-Prediction/README.md

-# End to End Machine Learning Project with Deployment using Streamlit
+# End to End Machine Learning Project with Deployment using Heroku
 Car Selling Price Prediction

 In this Project i take CarDekho dataset from kaggle and predict Car Sell Price to based on Year , kms Driven , Owner , Transmission Type etc.